 During the year, we updated Ellevio's strategic direction to ensure continued success.
-Our core business is electricity grids, with a focus on creating the sustainable electricity system of tomorrow.
-We want to clarify our intent to meet society's need for smart energy infrastructure.
-In addition, we are increasingly working to develop and offer new climate-smart energy solutions.
-The goal is to support our customers by offering new solutions while strengthening the customer experience and creating growth opportunities for Ellevio.
+Our core business is electricity grids, with a focus on creating the sustainable electricity system of

 To enable this, we focus on establishing efficient operations with digital business support of the highest standard, as well as recruiting and developing the best employees.